 Bruce has been hired by the Attorney General’s Office, Florida Department of Transportation, the Southwest Florida Water Management District, Pasco County, Hillsborough County, Environmental Protection Commission of Hillsborough County, Collier County, City of Bonita Springs and numerous corporate and private individual to testify as an expert witness in Hydrology and Hydraulics matters.
 To date, has has been involved in over 100 cases.

 In his time off, you will find Bruce hunting, fishing, shooting sporting clays and traveling with his wife.

-Bob is a professional engineer and certified land planner with over 25 years of experience.
-His diverse talents range from skillful representation of hundreds of successful comprehensive plan amendments, property rezonings and regulatory code variances, to statewide expertise in civil engineering, stormwater hydrology and design solutions.
+Bob founded Sprinkle Consulting, Inc., now known as Landis Evans, and served as president for 36 years.
+He was a professional engineer and certified land planner.
+His diverse talents ranged from skillful representation of hundreds of successful comprehensive plan amendments, property rezonings and regulatory code variances, to statewide expertise in civil engineering, stormwater hydrology and design solutions.

-He is a speaker at national conferences on stormwater and hydrology.
-His real estate development and construction background influences our organization’s pragmatic “real world” designs.
-Bob’s zeal for excellence keeps the organization at the forefront of innovation.
+He was a speaker at national conferences on stormwater and hydrology.
+His real estate development and construction background influenced our organization’s pragmatic “real world” designs.
+Bob’s zeal for excellence kept the organization at the forefront of innovation.